Lily Allen Stuns In Lace Underwear & Silk Kimono At London Fashion Week

 “One hot mama,” a fifth follower insisted.

 Allen is no stranger to killing it in the world of fashion.
-In July, she won a South Bank Sky Arts Award for her critically acclaimed fourth studio album, No Shame, and wore an eye-catching pink dress to collect the award in, which The Inquisitr reported.
+In July, she won a South Bank Sky Arts Award for her critically acclaimed fourth studio album, No Shame, and wore an eye-catching pink dress to collect the award, which The Inquisitr reported.
 Previous winners of the prestigious award include Kate Bush and Stormzy.
 Fans were quick to mention that she looked like a throwback of herself when she first burst onto the music scene.

 In 2006, Lily released her debut single, “Smile,” which topped the U.K. singles chart.
-After the release of her debut studio album, Alright, Still, Allen has cemented herself as one of the U.K.’s biggest females.
+After the release of her debut studio album, Alright, Still, Allen cemented herself as one of the U.K.’s biggest females.

 Her latest release, No Shame, became her fourth album to enter the top 10, peaking at No. 8.
 To date, all her albums have entered the top 10 in her home country.